laravel test factories

 2. Deep object graphs as defaults

-3. Non-unique faker fields on columns with unique constraints
+3. Non-unique Faker fields on columns with unique constraints

-// This will fail intermittently on large suites
+// Fails intermittently on large suites

 'email' => fake()->email(),